kyma-project/busola/docs/extensibility/resources.md

 #### Item parameters

 - **path** - _[required]_ contains the path to the data used for the column.
-- **widget** - optional widget used to render the field.
+- **widget** - optional widget used to render the field referred to by the `path` property.
 By default the value is displayed verbatim.
 For more information about the available widgets, see [Display widgets](display-widgets.md).

 #### Example